origraph/origraph/NO_LICENSE_YET.md

 **_TL;DR_**: We're in the early stages of everything; we don't have a perfect picture of the best way forward; everything is messy; **_please just talk to us_**.

-## Rationale
+## Rationale: why is this even public?

 This tool (and its corresponding business / sustainability model) are works in progress.

 Releasing proprietary code like this is probably a bad decision from a hyper-capitalist perspective, but ... (expletive) that.

+Although we haven't settled on an open source license, we're already needing to reuse bits of this code for fully-proprietary projects, under non-exclusive licenses—so we're posting incomplete code now in order to document and protect our right to give it away for free in the future.

-We believe that community and transparency should always come before profit, and we plan to release our core app and its code (at the very least) under _some kind of_ free / open source license.
+We believe that community and transparency should always come before profit, and as we get closer to an MVP, we plan to release our core app and its code (at the very least) under _some kind of_ free / open source license.

 However, the specific license(s?) that will be most appropriate for: